The Way to Paradise (film)

 The Way to Paradise (Put u raj) is a 1970 Croatian film directed by Mario Fanelli and written by Miroslav Krleža, starring Boris Buzančić and Ljuba Tadić.
 Krleža based the script on his own novellas The Cricket under a Waterfall and The Finale.
 It was the first film adaptation of his literary work, and the only one he was personally involved with.
+The film was made for Television Zagreb and is the first ever Croation television film.

 Plot

 A man dies and goes to heaven, escaping the predicament of the modern civilisation.
 However, once there, he encounters similar people and situations.